200sc/klangsynthese/README.md

 # klangsynthese
 Waveform and Audio Synthesis library in Go

-This library is right now an idea.
-The goal of this library is to unify the following features with zero non-go-gettable dependencies:

 Klangsynthese right now supports a number of features that will work regardless of OS, and a number of features specific to Windows where the hope is to move support to Linux and Darwin.